 - Are you in a situation (Example) as a (Topic)…

-- The power of technology may (Example) is curse or bless?
+- The power of technology may (Example) is curse or a blessing.
 (Topic)…

 - Life is a journey, not a destination, just like (Topic) (Example)…